fullwebdev/fullwebdev/CONTRIBUTING.md

 #### Snowpack-template

-When testing the Daucus Snowpack Template package (e.g. using `npm run lerna -- run start --scope "@daucus/snowpack-template"`), you need to specify the Snowpack `workspaceRoot` (i.e. add `workspaceRoot: "../../../"` to `packages/daucus/snowpack-template/snowpack.config.js`).
+When testing the Daucus Snowpack Template package (e.g. using `npm run start --workspace="@daucus/snowpack-template"`), you need to specify the Snowpack `workspaceRoot` (i.e. add `workspaceRoot: "../../../"` to `packages/daucus/snowpack-template/snowpack.config.js`).

 See the [Snowpack documentation](https://www.snowpack.dev/reference/configuration#workspaceroot) for more information.